luciopaiva/janitor/README.md

       > other-branch local only
     ----------------------------------------

-For each folder, the line `status` reports current working directory status.
-It can be "clean" or tell how many files are modified and need to be committed.
+For each folder, Janitor checks if it is a git repository or not.
+For folders with no repository, "unversioned" will be printed.
+For git repositories, the line "status" reports current working directory status.
+It can be either "clean" or tell how many files are modified and need to be committed (and will also warn about eventual conflicts).

 Following that comes a list of local branches and their statuses.
 Branches can be marked as